JanDintel/dotfiles/README.md

 However some dotfiles are a bit special, these exsist in a special directory:

 - `./bin/*`: Any file in `./bin/` will get added to your `$PATH` and be made available everywhere (e.g. `subl`)

+The dotfiles allow to set up project aliases, these aliases are automatically loaded into your shell.
+To enable a project alias, create a `.alias` file in the project directory.